-Kaaviya Thalaivan (காவியத் தலைவன்) was a much anticipated Tamil movie in the making for last two years.
-The movie directed by Vasanthabalan and music by A.R.Rahman, is about Tamil Stage theatre in the 1920s.
-The movie draws inspiration from real life personalities of that era, including Sankaradas Swamigal (1867-1922), the father figure of Tamil theatre and K.B.Sundarambal.
+Kaaviya Thalaivan (காவியத் தலைவன்) was a much anticipated Tamil movie in the making for the last two years.
+The movie directed by Vasanthabalan and music by A.R.Rahman is about Tamil Stage theatre in the 1920s.
+The movie draws inspiration from real-life personalities of that era, including Sankaradas Swamigal (1867-1922), the father figure of Tamil theatre and K.B.Sundarambal.
 I saw the movie yesterday.

-The story is about two young boys taken into fold of an all boys stage troupe headed by its Guru “Thavathiru Sivadas Swamigal” played by Nassar.
+The story is about two young boys taken into the fold of an all-boys stage troupe headed by its Guru “Thavathiru Sivadas Swamigal” played by Nassar.
 The boys grow into fine theatre artists “Kaliappa Bhagavathar” played by Siddharth and “Gomathi Nayagam Pillai” played by Prithviraj.
 The story is about clashes between them, and what happens as a result.
-In between, the story line touches on Indian Independence movement.
+In between, the storyline touches on the Indian Independence movement.
 Kaliappa Bhagavathar’s love interests are “Vadivambal” played by Vedhicka and “Princess Rangamma” played by newcomer Anaika Soti.

-My rating will be 4.0/5.
+My rating will be Ripe (4 out of 5).
 A must watch Tamil movie of this year!